cardano-foundation/cf-cardano-ballot/README.md

 # Overview
   Cardano Ballot is a user-friendly, hybrid on- and off-chain voting system developed by the Cardano Foundation.
 Cardano Ballot leverages a set of backend services combined with frontend applications to facilitate voting within the Cardano Ecosystem.

-  Most recently, stake-based voting was introduced into Cardano Ballot inorder to support IOG with CIP-1694 Pre-ratififcation polling events.
+  Most recently, stake-based voting was introduced into Cardano Ballot inorder to support IOG with CIP-1694 Pre-ratification polling events.
 Currently, Cardano Ballot supports user-based (1 x user, 1 x vote) and stake-based (weighted) voting events.
 The modularised backend services make the process of organising, deploying, and auditing a Cardano Ballot event more decentralized and user-friendly.

   In 2023, Hydra and Aiken Smart Contracts were also introduced into Cardano Ballot.
 The first implementation of this was a final Hydra tally of all votes submitted for the Cardano Summit Awards 2023.